-The antivirals nirmatrelvir with ritonavir (Paxlovid), molnupiravir (Lagevrio) and remdesivir (Veklury) are authorized for:
+The antivirals nirmatrelvir with ritonavir (Paxlovid), molnupiravir (Lagevrio) and remdesivir (Veklury) are available for:

 Convalescent plasma (CCP) containing anti-SARS-CoV-2 antibodies is authorized for treatment of COVID-19 in immunosuppressed patients (hospitalized or non-hospitalized), however efficacy data in this population remains limited.